davidfekke/fek.io/src/blog/2021-04-01/boxing-and-unboxing-in-c.md

 }
 ```

-In the example above, the `num1` variable is value, and we unboxed it into a refernce called `obj1`.
+In the example above, the `num1` variable is value, and we unboxed it into a reference called `obj1`.
 The `obj1` reference is of type `object`, which is the base reference type in .NET.

 ```csharp
 using System;